-Sr. No. On completing the course, students will be able to CO1 Learn the basic principles to interpret uv-visible, vibrational, 1-D and 2-D NMR and Mass spectroscopy for the structure identification of organic compounds.
-CO2 Gain an understanding of molecular-level critical thinking skills CO3 Analyze and interpret uv-visible, vibrational, 1-D and 2-D NMR and Mass spectral dataof organic compounds CO4 Analyze the mass of organic molecule and fragments present in the molecule from mass spectral studies CO5 Evaluate various structural possibilities and arrive at the most logical structure of organic compounds by analysis and interpretation of uv-visible, vibrational, 1-D/2-D NMR and Mass spectral data.
+S. No. On completing the course, CO1 Learn the basic principles of interpret uv-visible, vibrational, 1-D and 2-D NMR and Mass spectroscopy for the structure identification of organic compounds CO2 Students will gain an understanding of molecular-level critical thinking skills CO3 Analyze and interpret uv-visible, vibrational, 1-D and 2-D NMR and Mass spectral data of organic compounds CO4 Analyze the mass of organic molecule and fragments present in the molecule from mass spectral studies CO5 Evaluate various structural possibilities and arrive at the most logical structure of organic compounds by analysis and interpretation of uv-visible, vibrational, 1-D/2-D NMR and Mass spectral data.